Bounce Back Loans, Liquidation and Guarantees

 If proven, then the veil of incorporation no longer protects directors, and you then remain liable personally.
 Once proven, disqualification may be prompted to stop you from acting as a company director.
 The misuse may be considered THEFT!

 So when worried about your situation.
-Ensure you approach a firm that may deal with your company’s issues, ensuring the best results for the company’s creditors while protecting you as a director.
+Ensure you therefore approach a firm that can deal with your company’s issues, ensuring the best results for the company’s creditors while protecting you as a director.

-Please act swiftly when your company is no longer viable.
+Please act quickly if your business no longer viable.
 Time does not heal with a failed company.

 Can I dissolve a company with an unpaid Bounce Back Loan?